 CAF's Board of Directors Regulations state that the Board of Directors is responsible, among others, for the following duties regarding the relationships with the Markets (Article33): (i) The Board shall guarantee the fulfilment of the obligation to deliver information to Markets pursuant to the legislation in force at each given time. ii) The Board shall also guarantee that periodic financial information, other than Financial Statements and, in general, any other information disclosed to the Markets, is prepared pursuant to the same professional principles, criteria and practices applied to the Financial Statements and that such information is as reliable as the latter.

 The guiding principles governing relationships between the Company and financial analysts, investment banks and rating agencies are included under the Communication and Agreements Policy with Shareholders, Institutional Investors and Proxy Advisors and foster transparency, non-discrimination, veracity and symmetry during the exchange of information, so as to adhere strictly to the regulations on market abuse.
 The Company's Code of Good Conduct explicitly states its commitment to make available any information relating to the company in a complete and accurate manner, in a way that can allow analysts and other stakeholders to form an objective opinion on CAF.
 The Economic-Financial and Strategy Department, by means of the Investor Relations Area, manages the requests for further information.

-C.1.31 State whether the com npany changed its ext ernal auditor duri ng the year.
+C.1.31 State whether the comincoming and outgoing . , . ernal auditor durii ng the year.
 If s o, please identify the

-incoming and outgoing - , ,

-0 1 1 1 1 0 ,

-[] Yes
+[ ] Yes

-[\(\)] No
+[√] No

-ing, at the appropriate time, the

-appointment of EY as the recommendation issued by d 2023, in accordance with the

-recommendation issued by the Company's Addit Com inititee as a result of ti ie auditor selection i process performed.
+- auditor of CAF and its the Company's Audit Com consolidated group for mittee as a result of the or 2021, 2022 and ing, at the appropriate time, the d 2023, in accordance with the process performed.

-If there were any disag greements with the z No

-г 1

-[]

-[\(\)]
+[ ] [ v ]

-C.1.32 State whether the aud it firm provides any r non-audit services to the compan y and/or its Group and, if so
+C.1.32 - y and/or its Group and, if so, company and/or Group:

-the fees paid and the o corresponding percer ntage of total fees invoiced to the company and/or Group:

-[\dagger] Yes

-[] No
+[v] [] Yes No

-1

-Company Group Total
+Company Group Companies Total

-' ' Companies

-Amount in nvoiced for non-audit 165 165

-services s (thousand euros) 0 165 165
+voiced for non-audit (thousand euros) 0 165 165